The Writers Lab USEnter Now

 8. I understand that the Internet is not a secure medium and information submitted online may be accessed by third parties.
 I indemnify The Writers Lab, NYWIFT, their members, officers, agents, representatives, and those participating in the selection process for The Writers Lab to which I am applying for any digital breach or infringements that may be perceived to result from the submission of said Material and information.
 Further, I acknowledge and agree that the Lab receives numerous submissions of ideas, stories and scripts, and that my submission, and the ideas and stories embodied in the Submission, may be similar or identical to other material already received and/or developed by the Lab and that I am not entitled to any compensation or credit for use by the Lab of any such other material.

-9. In return for participation in the Lab, if my selected project is produced at any budget level on or before December 31, 2027, The Writers Lab will receive a credit line and logo placement in the film's end titles.
-Further, I understand that I am asked (not required) to make the following commitment IF the participating screenplay be produced at any budget level on or before December 31, 2027: IF the participating screenplay be produced with a total budget of $1,000,000 or more and less than $5,000,000 on or before December 31, 2027, I will make a tax-deductible contribution to The Writers Lab of $2500; IF the participating screenplay be produced with a total budget in excess of $5,000,000 on or before December 31, 2027, I will make a tax-deductible contribution to The Writers Lab of $5000.
+9. In return for participation in the Lab, if my selected project is produced at any budget level on or before December 31, 2029, The Writers Lab will receive a credit line and logo placement in the film's end titles.
+Further, I understand that I am asked (not required) to make the following commitment if the participating screenplay be produced at any budget level on or before December 31, 2029: If the participating screenplay is produced with a total budget of $1,000,000 or more and less than $5,000,000, I will make a tax-deductible contribution to The Writers Lab of $2500; if the participating screenplay be produced with a total budget in excess of $5,000,000, I will make a tax-deductible contribution to The Writers Lab of $5000.

 10. I specifically acknowledge that you may refuse to accept, consider or otherwise evaluate my Material in the absence of my acceptance of the provisions herein.